bodnarmarian14/bodnarmarian14.github.io/README.md

 5. Wait.
 GH will run a DNS check.
 With the gray cloud active, this should pass quickly.

 6. Enalbe HTTPS: Check the box **_Enforce HTTPS_**.
+  > [!NOTE]
-  - Note: If it says "Certificate not yet created", wait 10-15 minutes and refresh.
+  > If it says "Certificate not yet created", wait 10-15 minutes and refresh.
 Do not proceed to the next step until you can visit the site on HTTPS.

 ## SSL Configuration